-As this makefile is processed, any time an object file is found to be older than its associated source file or header files then Make will attempt to execute the command list associated with the explicit rule.
+As this makefile is processed, any time an object file is found to be older than its associated source file or include files then Make will attempt to execute the command list associated with the explicit rule.
 Since there are no command lists associated with the four object file targets, an implicit rule search is conducted.
-Suppose "CALC.OBJ" was older than "CALC.C".
-The lack of a command list in the explicit rule with "CALC.OBJ" as a target causes the ".c.obj" implicit rule to be invoked for "CALC.OBJ".
-The file "CALC.C" is found to exist so the commands are executed.
-The last two commands are a result of the compilation of "CALC.C" producing a "CALC.OBJ" file that is younger than the "PLOT.EXE" file that in turn must be generated again.
+Suppose "CALC.OBJ" was older than "CALC.FOR".
+The lack of a command list in the explicit rule with "CALC.OBJ" as a target causes the ".for.obj" implicit rule to be invoked for "CALC.OBJ".
+The file "CALC.FOR" is found to exist so the commands wfc386 calc /mf /d1 /warn echo linking debug version ... wlink debug all @plot are executed.
+The last two commands are a result of the compilation of "CALC.FOR" producing a "CALC.OBJ" file that is younger than the "PLOT.EXE" file that in turn must be generated again.